gregw/signalk-racer/README.md

 - Add calculations for:
 - **Time to line** (using STW and heading or polar speeds)
 - **Laylines** and distance/time to them
-- Include webapp UI for on-deck ease of "pinging" the line
+- A KIP widget as well as the webapp.
 - Better integration with **Freeboard-SK** and **KIP** dashboards

 ---
 ## 📬 Feedback

 Bug reports and suggestions are welcome at